Our Sustainable vision

 Our EMS covers all UEA activities, products and services at all sites.
 Sites are the buildings and land at NR4 7TJ, shown in the campus map, with the addition of the Edith Cavell Building (NR4 7UL), the Bob Champion Research Building (NR4 7UQ), Wood Hall (NR9 3DE), and Weybourne (NR25, research building).
 INTO UEA LLP is excluded from our EMS scope.

-- Our Environmental Policy establishes our sustainable environmental management goals and principles of our approach to environmental management.
+- Our Environmental and Energy Sustainability Policy establishes our sustainable environmental management goals and principles of our approach to environmental management.

-- Our Environmental Programme, as determined by each impact area's Implementation Team, helps to deliver commitments in our Environmental Policy.
+- Our Environmental Programme, as determined by each impact area's Implementation Team, helps to deliver commitments in our Environmental and Energy Sustainability Policy.